 .
 Hope 247 (includes resources for LGBTQ+; male survivors)

 .
 Dawn Canada (includes resources for disabled women; indigenous women)

 .
 Sexual Assault Survivor’s Support Line & Leadership (includes resources for transgender, two-spirit and non-binary survivors)

 .
 1 in 6 (for male survivors)

-Talking To Media/Going Public
+Talking To Media/Going Public.

 Our society is in the midst of a sexual awakening.
 If the “love movement” of the sixties fought for our right to have casual, freeing sex, then this century’s movement is fighting for our right to say “no.”

 Sexual assault is a traumatic, life-altering crime that nobody should ever have to experience.
-How you feel is never wrong, and how you handle your trauma is never wrong.
 There is no perfect formula.
+How you feel is never wrong, and how you handle your trauma is never wrong.*Opinions expressed are those of the author, and not necessarily those of Student Life Network or their partners.